awen-li/PCA/README.md

   - ./configure && make

 #### Run *PCA-Mem* against simple program
-In this step, we present how to do memory leak detection with PCA-Mem and generate data-dependence graph (DDG) for graphical display.
+In this step, we present how to run memory leak detection with PCA-Mem and generate the data-dependence graph (DDG) (for visual understanding purposes).

 ![case1](https://github.com/Daybreak2019/PCA/blob/master/image/case1.PNG)
 ***